 - In a nonstick skillet on medium high heat, place the dumplings pleat-side up in a circle, making sure none touch so they don't stick together.
 Pour in the ⅓ cup water and place a tight fitting lid on the skillet.
 Let steam for 2-3 minutes.
 The dumplings should be a little translucent.
 Leave lid off.

-- Pour in the 2 tbsp sesame oil and cook until the bottoms of the gyoza are nicely browned, about 2 minutes.
+- Pour in the 2 tablespoon sesame oil and cook until the bottoms of the gyoza are nicely browned, about 2 minutes.